Skip to the content.

 Tuning Number of Epochs

 The first tuning assessment we conducted was to measure how the accuracy of the model we built changes as more epochs of the model were conducted.
-In this specific setup, the model was composed of six hidden layers of twenty neurons, and postive miscalcuation was penalized 50x as much as negative miscalculation in the loss function.
+In this specific setup, the model was composed of six hidden layers of twenty neurons, and postive miscalculation was penalized 50x as much as negative miscalculation in the loss function.
 Epoch-by-epoch, true-positive accuracy rates dropped and true-negative accuracy rates increased.
 This phenomena demonstrates the tradeoff between the two accuracies.
-It also underscores that the further training of the model will not necessarily allow simeltaneous improvement to true-positive and true-negative accuracy rates.
+It also underscores that the further training of the model will not necessarily allow simultaneous improvement to true-positive and true-negative accuracy rates.

 Tuning Loss Function Classification Weighting